-Segment Total Number of Training and Awareness Programmes held Topics/Principles Covered Under the Training and its Impact % of Persons in Respective Category Covered by the Awareness Programmes Board of ' y initiatives of the Company from time Directors and industry scenario including those pertaining to statutes/l nents in the domestic/global corporate egislation & economic environment e well informed and timely decisions.
+Segment Total Number of Training and Awareness Programmes held Topics/Principles Covered Under the Training and its Impact % of Persons in Respective Category Covered by the Awareness Programmes Board of ' y initiatives of the Company from time Directors and industry scenario including to time.
+The Directors are also updated on changes/developments in the domestic/global corporate and industry scenario including those pertaining to statutes/legislation & economic environment and on matters affecting the Company, to enable them to take well informed and timely decisions.
 Key The Company periodically upda tes and familiarises employee es on the following: Managerial Personnel ITC's Code of Conduct which Citizenship covers aspects such as Corpo rate Governance & Good Corporate Employees other than 2.
 Whistleblower Policy of the C Company BoD and KMPs 3.
 Sustainability Policies of the Company Workers